-In any case, I’ve read a lot of books about narcissism, but I’m always interesting in reading more.
+In any case, I’ve read a lot of books about narcissism, but I’m always interested in reading more.
 I don’t remember how I discovered Mrs. Anne McCrae’s book, Narcissistic and Emotional Abuse: Shattering the Illusion.
 She does have a Web site, as well as a Facebook page, but I found out this morning that I wasn’t a follower of her page.
 It’s possible that this book was a suggestive sell on Amazon and I decided to download it after reading some of the very positive reviews.

 The first thing to know about this book is that Mrs. Anne McCrea is not a mental health professional.
 She is simply someone who has experienced the pain of being in a relationship with a narcissist.
 So it’s important to keep in mind that her views are mainly those of a layperson’s.
 The book is mostly well-written in British style, as Mrs. McCrea is from the United Kingdom.
 I did notice some grammar and spelling errors, but they were minor and not that distracting.